When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Influence-Limiting Defense

-We first compare the defense performance comparison of four cases in cooperative spectrum sensing: (i) No LEB attack and no influence-limiting policy in the fusion center; (ii) LEB attacks are present without the influence-limiting policy; (iii) No LEB attack while influence-limiting policy is enforced; (iv) Both LEB attacks and influence-limiting policy are present.
-We compared the performance in terms of the overall disruption ratio for $m=2, 4, 6, 8$ in Table~\ref{table:four_cases}, which demonstrates that the cost of influence-limiting policy is very slight when no malicious node is present (with an overall disruption ratio of 0.008 compared to 0.002 when influence-limiting policy is absent).
-Compared with no influence-limiting policy is equipped, the average defense performance improvement of influence-limiting policy in terms of overall disruption ratio is around 78\% when LEB attacks exist, which shows the effectiveness of the defense.
+We compared the performance in terms of the overall disruption ratio for $m=2, 4, 6, 8$ in Table~\ref{table:four_cases}, which demonstrates that the cost of influence-limiting defense is slight when no malicious node is present (with an overall disruption ratio of 0.008 compared to 0.002 when influence-limiting defense is absent).
+Compared with the case when no influence-limiting defense is applied, the average defense performance improvement of influence-limiting defense in terms of overall disruption ratio is around 78\% when LEB attacks exist, which shows the effectiveness of the defense.